praveenPankaj78/CodeLineEstimator/README.md

 2) Number of lines with comments (including multi line comments)
 3) Number of lines with code
 4) Total number of lines in the files
-5) Classify and return the line counts as imports, packages, variable declarations etc.
+5) Classify and return the line counts as imports, variable declarations etc.

 # Features
 1) It supports multiple programming language syntax (eg Java, C, Javascript etc).